Quuxplusone/goodcook/md/goodcook.md

 macaroni; bring to boil and simmer until vegetables are tender.
 If you prefer a thinner soup, add additional water or broth.
 Sprinkle with the Parmesan cheese before serving, if desired.

-Diabetic Exchanges:  One serving equals 1 protein, 1 bread; also 152 calories, 776 mg sodium, 34 mg cholesterol, 17 gm carbohydrate, 12 gm protein, 4 gm fat.
-(Figured at the optimistic 12 servings)

-Notes:  I always omit the celery, because Tony doesn't like it, and I cut back the oregano a bit, too.
-For the can of tomatoes, I use Del Monte Fresh Cut Diced Tomatoes, which actually come in a 14.5 ounce can.
-If you use whole tomatoes, you will want to break them up before putting them in — putting them in a bowl and using a potato masher is a fast way to do it.

-Sometimes, I substitute a 19-ounce can of Cannellini (white kidney beans) for the red kidney beans.
-Also, if I don't have any plain tomato sauce, I use a 15-ounce can of Hunt's Ready Original Italian Style tomato sauce, and omit the oregano and basil.

 Korean Beef Patties